GP2code/SORL1_ADPD/README.md

     * Bayesian colocalization using coloc with diverse AD/PD GWAS datasets to nominate causal variants
 5. eQTL Annotation
      * Multivariate brain eQTLs using the mmQTL resource from PsychENCODE, GTEx, and ROSMAP
+6. Family-based analysis
+     * Family-based analysis of 398 informative families with at least one PD case and at least two members

 ## Analysis Notebooks / Scripts
 | **Scripts**                 | **Description**                                                                 |